-The IASB issued amendments to IAS 1 "Presentation of financial statements" re: classification of liabilities as current or non-current which is effective for annual periods beginning on or after January 1, 2024.
+During the year ended December 31, 2024, the Company adopted the IASB amendments to IAS 1 "Presentation of financial statements" re: classification of liabilities as current or non-current which is effective for annual periods beginning on or after January 1, 2024.
 The amendment clarifies that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period.

-These new amendments to IAS 1 are not expected to have a material impact on the Company's financial statements.
+These amendments to IAS 1 did not have a material impact on the Company's financial statements.